Rarysoft/bf/README.md

 ### Input

-Three `Input` implementations are provided.
+Four `Input` implementations are provided.
 First is the `NullInput`, which immediately returns a `null` input (`0x00`) whenever input is read.
-Next is `FileInput`, which reads from a file.
+Next is `StringInput`, which reads from a provided `String`.
+Then is `FileInput`, which reads from a file.
 Also included is `Pipe`, which is both an `Input` implementation and an `Output` implementation.
 It pipes the output from one program into the input of another.

 ### Output

-Three `Output` implementation are provided.
-First is `ConsoleOutput`, which prints directly to the system console.
-Next is `FileOutput`, which writes to a file.
+Four `Output` implementation are provided.
+First is `NullOutput`, which does nothing with the output.
+Next is `ConsoleOutput`, which prints directly to the system console.
+Then is `FileOutput`, which writes to a file.
 Also included is `Pipe`, described previously.

 ### Memory